ruhulaminparvez/Pythonista/README.md

 ## **_Datatypes_** 🦗

+_Data type tells what type of data a variable can carry_ _We create a variable for example,_
+           **a = 10**
+_That means a can carry numeric or integer type data._

+_Similarly, if we assign **f = 10.23** that means f can hold onto floating point or decimal type of data._

+           **s = "My Name Is Ruhul"**
+_And If we assigned set of characters within double quotes to a variable called S That means s is of type string that is it can hold a sequences of  characters or a string type._

 **_In Python Datatypes Mainly Organized Into Five Types:👇_**

 1. **_None Type:_** _an object does not contain any value_